Carl Wunsche Sr. High School: Academic performance

 For the 2018–2019 school year, the school received an A grade from the Texas Education Agency, with an overall score of 90 out of 100.
 The school received an A grade in two domains, Student Achievement (score of 91) and School Progress (score of 91), and a B grade in Closing the Gaps (score of 86).
 The school received all of the seven possible distinction designations.
 This grade far outranked the average school district grade of a C.

 Demographics

 In the 2018–2019 school year, there were 1,473 students.
 26.6% were African American, 5.7% were Asian, 56.1% were Hispanic, 0.8% were American Indian, 9.2% were White, and 1.6% were two or more races.
 64.5% of students were Economically Disadvantaged, 8.7% were English Language Learners, and 4.5% received Special Education services.

 Awards and distinctions

 The school's main building, constructed in 2006, was recognized in 2007 by the CEFPI with the James D. MacConnell Award, an international annual design award for outstanding new educational facilities.
-Since construction, black mold has grown in the older parts of the building, specifically the construction workshop.
-You can see it on the ceiling.
-It gets bigger every year.
-This issue has been brought up with the appropriate personnel on multiple occasions, but it has been swept under the rug.
-May god help our students.